Year 5 2020 - 2021

 Take a look at these spelling activities:

 In addition to 'Pathways to Write', we are now following 'Pathways to Read'.
-In our first unit, we will be focusing on 'Good Night Stories for Rebel Girls' by Eleni Favilli and Francesca Cavallo.
+In our second unit, we will be focusing on 'Hansel and Gretel' by Neil Gaiman (illustrated by Lorenzo Mattotti).

 Within 'Pathways to Read', every lesson focuses on a specific reading skill (e.g. predicting, inferring etc.).
 Reading VIPERS explains the key reading skills very clearly.
 Click here for more information.

-BBC Bitesize has a great range of clips explaining what the different forces are and how they work.
+BBC Bitesize has a great range of clips and information explaining the different types of materials there are and how they can be identified.
 Click here

 Wow science offers interactive game, activities and videos as well as experiments for pupils to try in their own time.
 Click here

-Find out more about Isaac Newton on these websites:
+Find out more about Rosalind Franklin on these websites:

-In maths this term, we will be learning about place value, addition and subtraction, statistics, multiplication and division, and area and perimeter.
+In maths this term, we will be learning about place value, addition and subtraction, statistics and multiplication and division.

 Place Value Websites